Toulmin sails a tall ship along the shore of the real “Bali h’ai” island paradise from “South Pacific”

 , a non-fiction book about the two men (John Clouse and Charles Veley) who vied for years for the title of “most traveled man,” and about Lew’s adventures trying to catch up with them.
 (Lew does not claim to be the “most traveled man,” but is rated on Veley’s website as in the top 100,000th of a percent of the people on Earth, in terms of travel.)
 Click on the button on your lower left to learn more about this exciting book.

-Lew is a Fellow of the Royal Geographical Society and member of The Explorers Club, has worked in 30 countries abroad, and has traveled to over 140 of the world’s 196 countries.
+Lew is a Fellow of the Royal Geographical Society and a Fellow of The Explorers Club, has worked in 30 countries abroad, and has traveled to over 140 of the world’s 196 countries.

 Solving the mystery of a World War II Corsair fighter crash – Explorers Club Flag Expedition